-If your child is diagnosed with elevated blood pressure or hypertension, your child's doctor may also perform these tests to see if another condition is causing your child's high blood pressure:
+If your child is diagnosed with high blood pressure, it's important to determine whether it's primary or secondary.
+These tests might be used to look for another condition that could be causing your child's high blood pressure:

 - Urine sample test (urinalysis)

-If your child is diagnosed with slightly or moderately high blood pressure (elevated blood pressure or stage 1 hypertension), your child's doctor will likely suggest trying lifestyle changes, such as a heart-healthy diet and more exercise, before prescribing medications.
+If your child is diagnosed with slightly or moderately high blood pressure (stage 1 hypertension), your child's doctor will likely suggest trying lifestyle changes, such as a heart-healthy diet and more exercise, before prescribing medications.

 - Angiotensin-converting enzyme (ACE) inhibitors.
 These medications help relax your child's blood vessels by blocking the formation of a natural chemical that narrows blood vessels.
 This makes it easier for your child's blood to flow, reducing blood pressure.